 As much as I love introspection, all the deep thinking in the world never calmed the part of my mind that generated existential crises.

 I’m in my mid-thirties.
 I certainly don’t have all the answers.
-But here’s what I’d love to tell the twenty-something version of myself.
+But here’s a “Find Your Purpose” meditation I’d love to pass on to the twenty-something version of myself.